zephyrproject-rtos/hal_espressif/tools/esptool_py/docs/en/advanced-topics/boot-mode-selection.rst

 (Some third party {IDF_TARGET_NAME} development boards use an automatic reset circuit for ``EN`` & ``{IDF_TARGET_STRAP_BOOT_GPIO}`` pins, but don't add a capacitor on the ``EN`` pin.
 This results in unreliable automatic reset, especially on Windows.
 Adding a 1uF (or higher) value capacitor between ``EN`` pin and ``GND`` may make automatic reset more reliable.)

 In general, you should have no problems with the official Espressif development boards.
-However, ``esptool.py`` is not able to reset your hardware automatically in the following cases:
+However, ``esptool`` is not able to reset your hardware automatically in the following cases:

 - Your hardware does not have the ``DTR`` and ``RTS`` lines connected to ``{IDF_TARGET_STRAP_BOOT_GPIO}`` and ``EN`` (``CHIP_PU``)
 - The ``DTR`` and ``RTS`` lines are configured differently